 Additional requirements

-Additional program requirements include, but are not limited to, completion of the University's Graduate Teaching Assistantship Program (GTAP) certificate, which includes enrollment in UNIV 0250. *
+Additional program requirements include, but are not limited to, completion of the University's Graduate Teaching Assistant Certification, which includes enrollment in UNIV 0250 Foundational Pedagogy for Graduate Assistants.
+The 1 credit earned in UNIV 2050 does not count toward the total number of credits required for the degree.

-After completion of the course requirements, students take a comprehensive examination based on core courses.
-Upon successful completion of the examination, students officially enter the doctoral candidacy phase of the program.
+3. Comprehensive Examination: Students take a comprehensive examination based on core courses.
+Upon successful completion of coursework and the examination, students officially enter the doctoral candidacy phase of the program.

-• Integrity quiz and plagiarism requirement: Students must review the George Washington University Code of Academic Integrity, take the quiz within their first semester of study, and ensure documentation is submitted to the SPH Office of Student Records.
+9. Integrity quiz and plagiarism requirement: All students are required to review the George Washington University Code of Academic Integrity and take the SPH Academic Integrity Quiz within their first semester of study.

 Additional information regarding School of Public Health doctoral programs is available on the SPH website.